 New York courts have established a two-prong test for evaluating a petitioner's standing to challenge a governmental agency's actions.
 See e.g. N.Y.
 State Ass'n of Nurse Anesthetists v.
 Novello, 2 N.Y.3d 207, 211 (2004); Dairylea Coop., Inc. v.
 Walkley, 38 N.Y.2d 6, 9 (1975).
-Under this test, a petitioner need only show: (1) that there is "injury in fact," meaning that petitioner will actually be harmed by the administrative action; and (2) that the interest the petitioner asserts falls "within the zone of interests or concerns sought to be promoted or protected by the statutory provision under which the agency has acted."
+In order to challenge the actions of a governmental agency, a petitioner need only show: (1) that there is "injury in fact," meaning that petitioner will actually be harmed by the administrative action; and (2) that the interest the petitioner asserts falls "within the zone of interests or concerns sought to be promoted or protected by the statutory provision under which the agency has acted."
 Novello, 2 N.Y.3d at 211; Dairylea, 38 N.Y.2d at 9.
 The purpose of a standing analysis is to determine whether a party should have access to the court system.
 See Soc'y of Plastics Indus. v.
 Cty. of Suffolk, 77 N.Y.2d 761, 769, 794 (1991).
 Its purpose is not to assess the merits of a party's claim.
 See Id.

 Courts have relaxed their standing analyses in light of the increasingly pervasive role that administrative agencies play in impacting the daily lives of citizens.
-See Dairylea, 38 N.Y.2d at 10 (noting that "[t]he increasing pervasiveness of administrative influence on daily life...

-necessitates a concomitant broadening of the category of persons entitled to judicial determination"); Sun-Brite Car Wash, Inc. v.
+See Dairylea, 38 N.Y.2d at 10 (noting that "[t]he increasing pervasiveness of administrative influence on daily life... necessitates a concomitant broadening of the category of persons entitled to judicial determination"); Sun-Brite Car Wash, Inc. v.
 Bd. of Zoning & Appeals, 69 N.Y.2d 406, 413 (1987) (recognizing that standing principles "should not be heavy handed").
 "A fundamental tenant of our system of remedies is that when a government agency seeks to act in a manner adversely affecting a party, judicial review of that action may be had."
 Dairylea, 38 N.Y.2d at 10.
-Petitioners have largely satisfied their burden under this test.
+Petitioner has largely satisfied his burden of establishing that he has standing to challenge the Regulation.